 Clarify your tax payment obligations

-Whether you are looking for a solution to manage your tax situation or shopping for parachutes, the same principle applies: One size does not fit all.
+No matter if you’re looking for a solution to manage your tax situation or shopping for parachutes, the same principle applies: One size does not fit all.

 If you do believe there is an error in how your tax liability was calculated, Merrill recommends calling the IRS and explaining the issue as well as asking for an extension to properly figure out the situation.

-Generally, however, Merrill recommends working with a tax professional if you can afford it, especially if you owe back taxes and face penalties.
+Generally, however, Merrill recommends working with a tax professional if you can afford it — especially if you owe back taxes and face penalties.

 IRS payment plans

 Regardless of whether you decide to work with a tax attorney or other tax professional, an installment plan could be a good choice to deal with a larger tax bill.

 “If you find yourself in a situation where you have a higher-than-expected tax bill, you can submit an installment agreement request with your tax return,” says Mike Savage, founder and owner of 1-800Accountant.